zeniamazhar/CS210-project/README.md

 ![ig_htwr_plot](https://github.com/zeniamazhar/zeniamazhar.github.io/assets/115092854/b5b4af20-c69c-4334-b6be-5a70ddfc6ff5)

-In order to get a better idea of the relationships between them, the contribution of the outliers was lowered (MinMaxScaler), or were eliminated entirely (RobustScaler), in the following plots.
+In order to make the datapoints more visible and to get a better idea of the relationship between the variables, the contribution of the outliers was lowered (MinMaxScaler), or were eliminated entirely (RobustScaler), in the following plots.

 | Scaler Used  | Instagram Reels                                                                                                                    | Youtube Shorts                                                                                                                     |